alexislimsh/dsiprojects/dsi-16_project-1/README.md

 *Additional Data*

+Additional data that would have been useful for this analysis are the following:
+- Categorical variable on state policies toward standardized testing (e.g. Mandates testing: Yes/No; which state-administered test if any)
-Additional data that would have been useful for this analysis would be data from preceding and subsequent years such that we could examine the trends in the data over time.
+- Data from preceding and subsequent years such that we could examine a trend in the data over time.

-More granular data at the county or school-level would also have allowed us more data points to examine the trends in test scores and participation rates.
+- More granular data at the county or school-level that would have allowed us more data points to examine the trends in test scores and participation rates.